stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 SaaS, meaning _software as a service_, is usually priced per user or on usage.
 SaaS is elegantly described by xxxxx as "xxx balance / compromisexxxx."

+Supporting clients on SaaS represents an outstanding growth opportunity for tier-2 and niche consulting firms.
 There are a few different approaches to choosing which tech a consulting firm should embrace.
 I'm a fan of these two:

 ### 1 - pick trending tech that is _easy to learn_ and will _generate consulting work_

-Aside from outsourcing and industry restructures, there is no better source for driving consulting revenue than assisting clients on their journey to adopt and evolve new technology.
-That fuelled the first phase of Accenture's market leading growth.
+Aside from outsourcing and industry restructures, there is no better way to drive consulting revenue than assisting clients on their journey to _adopt and evolve new technology_.
+That strategy fuelled the first phase of Accenture's market leading growth.

-Clients are time poor, and today's real-time management culture is making this even worse.
+Clients are increasingly time poor and unable to focus on getting real work done.
+They are consumed with a day to day culture of real-time messaging and 247 availability.
 Client's need help to successfully adopt and evolve new technology, and the consulting opportunities are perhaps broader than what you might think:

 * x
 * x